juliandavid-garcia/First_milestone_project/README.md

 This website was design thinking on a minimalist concept which transmits serenity and tranquillity.
 Therefore, all pages are diaphanous but funtional, avoiding the over use of colors which could be stressful for the users.
-Hence, black white and gray are the prodominant colour. the font
+Hence, black white and gray are the prodominant colour.
+The font :
-Regarding the font "Oswald" and "Roboto" were used due to the perfect contrast they offer.
+Regarding the font "Oswald" and "Roboto" were used due to the perfect contrast they offer making the site look clean and ordered.

 ## 3. Features